 Identity theft is a growing and alarming threat, with individuals falling victim to it almost every minute.
-Thieves exploit personal information for a wide range of fraudulent activities, from opening credit accounts and draining bank balances to filing false tax returns.
-Cybercriminals now breach databases with sophisticated phishing schemes that trick unsuspecting individuals into revealing sensitive information.
-These evolving tactics make it increasingly difficult to detect and prevent unauthorized access to personal data.
+Cybercriminals now breach databases with sophisticated phishing schemes, malware attacks, and ransomware and exploit software vulnerabilities that trick unsuspecting individuals into revealing sensitive information.
+These thieves exploit personal information for a wide range of fraudulent activities, from opening credit accounts and draining bank balances to filing false tax returns.

 So, continue reading this blog to understand these preventive measures in detail.